 The General Fund is the general operating fund for the City.
 It is used to account for all financial resources except those required to be accounted for in other funds, such as the Water and Sewer Fund or Special Revenue Funds.
 All general tax revenues and other receipts that are not allocated by law or otherwise restricted to other funds are accounted for in this fund.

 The General Fund is the largest fund for the City.
 The General Fund accounts for the majority of City services, including public safety, public works, general government and cultural and recreation.
 Budgeted expenditures include salaries and benefits, supplies, maintenance, services and capital outlays.

 General Fund Revenues

 Property taxes comprise approximately 50% of General Fund revenues.
 In Coppell, approximately 41% of property taxes are collected from businesses.

 In addition to property taxes, the City receives revenue from sales taxes.
-The Texas State Comptroller proposed Rule 3.334, and the State Legislature has proposed HB 4072, that will substantially change how the City of Coppell collects sales and use taxes.
+The Texas State Comptroller proposed Rule 3.334, which will substantially change how the City of Coppell collects sales and use taxes.
 The proposed changes disrupt decades of established local sales tax sourcing rules, and the City will lose substantial sales tax revenue.
-Coppell and other cities are asking the Comptroller of Public Accounts to reconsider the current proposed rules and, if necessary, may be forced to take legal action if these issues cannot be resolved.
+Coppell and other cities have taken legal action to ask the Comptroller of Public Accounts to reconsider the current proposed rules.

 Sales Tax Reduction